mharris382/mharris382.github.io/_portfolio/elementals.md

 There are several valuable points to notice about this diagram.
 First, none of the blue systems classes reference each other at all. `CharacterMove` only needs to know that the input data exists, it doesn’t know or care how it is being updated.
 Secondly, it’s important to realize that each data element is only written from one class within a system.
 I added notes to the movement state so it would be clear that reads and writes are not in conflict with each other between the `CharacterAnimator` and the `CharacterMove`. `CharacterAnimator` only writes to certain data that `CharacterMove` reads from.
 The data that character movement writes to, is read-only for the animator.
 You can see this in the code snippet below showing the animator’s update function.
 This rule makes this system easy to understand and debug because there is always a single point of authorship for any piece of data.

-`CharacterAnimator Update()` method showing the animator writing to and reading from the Character movement state data.

 ~~~ cs
 void Update()
 {